Elevation: 8,573 ft

 This peak is not in the book.
 Updated October 2018

 This peak sits on the main Lick Creek Range crest west of Hum Lake and north of Lick Creek Summit and Foolhen Peak.
-The peak serves as the anchor for an impressive east-west trending ridge that contains five difficult and ranked summits: Peak 8380 (Hum Peak), Peak 8380 (Ho Peak), Peak 8565 (Hum #3), Peak 8620 (Hum #4) and Peak 8409 (Hum #5).
-(See the map below.)
-John Platt and John Fadgen are credit with the first ascents of these five ridge peaks.
-John Platt’s trip report for Humdinger is linked below.
+The peak serves as the anchor for an impressive East-West trending ridge that has 5 difficult, ranked summits: Peak 8380 (Hum Peak), Peak 8380 (Ho Peak), Peak 8565 (Hum #3), Peak 8620 (Hum #4) and Peak 8409 (Hum #5).
+See the map below.
+John Platt and John Fadgen are credited with the first ascents of these 5 ridge summits.
+John Platt’s trip report for Humdinger Peak is linked below.
+USGS Box Lake

 Access this peak from just north of Lick Creek Summit.
-See page 136.
+See Page 136 of the book.

 (B)(3) FH-48 Yellow Pine/Lick Creek Road